mikkelmilo/Go-Turing-Machine/README.md

 	go func() {
 		tm.Run(c, quit) // run the TM in a separate goroutine }()
-	//blocks until receive data from quit channel (which is sent from Run when it halts or finds an error) code := <-quit
+	// blocks until receive data from quit channel
+	// (which is sent from Run when it halts or finds an error) code := <-quit
 	fmt.Println("Halted with error code: ", code)
 	fmt.Println(tm) // prints a nicely formatted version of the TM